johnmorehouse/website/content/author/admin/_index.md

 +++

 Welcome!
-I am a fourth-year Economics Ph.D. student at the University of Oregon, focusing on public policy issues related to urban and environmental economics.
+I am a fourth-year Economics Ph.D. student at the University of Oregon focusing on public policy issues related to urban and environmental economics.

-Broadly, my research focuses on delivering insight to public policy questions across a range of areas.
+Broadly, my research is centered on public policy questions across a range of areas.
 Some overarching questions that arise in my research are: What are the consequences (costs and/or benefits) affiliated with implementing policy at different geographic levels?
 What tradeoffs are we making when we implement policy at the county-level vs. state-level (or national)?
 Who wins?
 Who loses?

 On a more personal note, I am a long-time cycling enthusiast.
 I am a (currently inactive) USA cycling category two road cyclist---and depending on the state of the COVID19 pandemic--- may return to amateur road racing in 2021.